Ernst Jennrich

 Ernst Jennrich (15 November 1911 – 20 March 1954) was a German gardener who was executed in East Germany for the murder of a Volkspolizei officer in Magdeburg during the Uprising of 1953.

 Jennrich was a former member of the ruling Socialist Unity Party who joined the protests in Magdeburg and was accused of fatally shooting officer Georg Gaidzik during a confrontation on 17 June 1953.
 Jennrich was found guilty of Gaidzik's murder despite the weak evidence against him and sentenced to life imprisonment.
-Jennrich's sentence was increased to the death penalty days later under the influence of Justice Minister Hilde Benjamin and he was executed by guillotine in Dresden.
+Jennrich's sentence was increased to the death penalty days later under the influence of Justice Minister Hilde Benjamin, and he was executed by guillotine in Dresden.

-On 20 August 1991, the original court verdict was overturned and Jennrich was posthumously rehabilitated by a decision of the district court in Magdeburg.
+On 20 August 1991, the original court verdict was overturned, and Jennrich was posthumously rehabilitated by a decision of the district court in Magdeburg.

 Early life

-Ernst Jennrich was born on 15 November 1911 in Wedringen, a village in the Province of Saxony a short distance to the north of Magdeburg, into a working class family.
+Ernst Jennrich was born on 15 November 1911 in Wedringen, a village in the Province of Saxony, a short distance to the north of Magdeburg, into a working-class family.
 He was the eighth of his parents' nine recorded children.
-After his eight years of compulsory schooling he embarked on an apprenticeship as a baker, but then switched to gardening which he completed.
+After his eight years of compulsory schooling, he embarked on an apprenticeship as a baker, but then switched to gardening, which he completed.
 Jennrich was a member of the Young Socialists, the youth wing of the Social Democratic Party (SPD) between 1928 and 1930.
 He was then a full member of the SPD until the Nazi rise to power in 1933.

 Nazi period

-Jennrich was called up to undertake "emergency work", with one of the more high-profile projects on which he worked as a labourer was the construction of the Mittelland Canal.
-In 1935, he served a four-week prison sentence for criticising of the government.
+Jennrich was called up to undertake "emergency work", with one of the more high-profile projects on which he worked as a labourer being the construction of the Mittelland Canal.
+In 1935, he served a four-week prison sentence for criticising the government.
 In 1940, he was again conscripted by the Reich Labour Service to work at the nearby Junkers aircraft factory.
 In 1942, Jennrich was conscripted into the Wehrmacht and sent to serve on the Russian front, where he was badly injured by shrapnel.
 He was discharged from the army in 1944 and returned to work at Junkers till 1944, when he was again drafted into the Wehrmacht.
 In April 1945, as World War II drew to a close, he managed to desert and was almost immediately captured by the Ninth United States Army moving in on Magdeburg, spending six weeks as a prisoner of war.
 By the time of his release, the American forces in Magdeburg were giving way to Soviet military administration under the terms of the Yalta Conference between the leaders of the United States and the Soviet Union.